A Differentiable Physics Engine for Deep Learning in Robotics: Results

 \subsubsection{Reaching a Random Point}

-As a second task, we sample a random target point in space, inside the cuboid between $(\unit{1}{m};\unit{1}{m};\unit{1}{m})$ and $(-\unit{1}{m};-\unit{1}{m};\unit{0}{m})$, parallel to the axes.
-We give this point as input to the controller, and the task is to again minimize the average distance between the end effector and the target point.
+As a second task, we sample a random target point in the reachable space of the end effector.
+We give this point as input $v'$ to the controller, and the task is to again minimize the average distance between the end effector and the target point $v$.
+Our objective $\mathcal{L}$ is this distance averaged over all timesteps.

-As a controller, we use the same dense neural network as in the previous section, but this time with 3 inputs.
-This controller has 17 540 parameters in total.
-To train for this task, we use a batch size of 64 robots, such that every update step takes \unit{52}{s} on GPU.
-Each simulation takes \unit{8}{s} with a simulation step of \unit{0.01}{s}, therefore the gradient on the parameters of the controllers are averaged over 51 200 timesteps at every update step.
+As a controller, we use a dense neural network comparable to the previous section, but this time with 3 inputs.
+Note that this is an open loop controller, which needs to control the system to a set point given as input.
+We used 3 hidden layers with 1024 units each, so the controller has 2~ 107~396 parameters in total.
+This is not necessary for this task, but we do it like this to demonstrate the power of this approach.
+In order to train for this task, we use a batch size of 128 robots, such that every update step takes \unit{58}{s} on GPU.
+Each simulation takes \unit{8}{s} with a simulation step of \unit{0.01}{s}.
+Therefore, the gradient on the parameters of the controllers has been averaged over 51 200 timesteps at every update step.
+We update the parameters with Adam's rule, where we scale the learning rate with the average error achieved in the previous step.

-We find that it takes 5 000 update steps before the 17 540 parameters are optimized, such that the robot has on average \unit{10}{cm} accuracy.
-About half of the reachable space can be reached within \unit{5}{cm} accuracy.
+We find that it takes 576 update steps before the millions of parameters are optimized, such that the end effector of the robot is on average less than \unit{10}{cm} of target, 2 563 update steps before the error is less than \unit{5}{cm}.